-The New Orleans Ernest N. Morial Convention Center is currently reconstructing Convention Center Boulevard between Poydras and Henderson streets in the Warehouse District.
-The construction is part of the $557M Convention Center Development District Project that includes converting Convention Center Boulevard into a landscaped public park.
+The New Orleans Ernest N. Morial Convention Center is reconstructing Convention Center Boulevard between Poydras and Henderson streets in the Warehouse District.
+The construction, which is currently 95 percent complete, is part of the $557M Convention Center Development District Project that includes converting Convention Center Boulevard into a landscaped public park.
+In October crews installed park-side light poles and cast stone tops and continued cleaning up the site.

 - Reducing the 4-lane roadway configuration to two travel lanes, one in each direction;